Can You Turn Against a Red Arrow?

 What should you do when you see a red arrow pointing to the right?

-• A. Come to complete stop and proceed only when the way is clear.
+• A. Stop and proceed only when the way is clear.

-• B. Come to complete stop and wait for a green light.
+• B. Stop and wait for a green light.

 • C. Proceed slowly and carefully if the way is clear.

-You may be surprised to learn that the answer is different depending on where you drive in the United States.
+You may be surprised to learn that the answer differs depending on where you drive in the United States.

 Solid Red Light

-The common rule in United States is that you must come to a full stop when you reach a traffic signal with a solid red light.
-You must stop at the marked limit line or before moving into the crosswalk or intersection.
+The standard rule in the United States is that you must come to a full stop when you reach a traffic signal with a solid red light.
+You must stop at the marked limit line, or before moving into the crosswalk or intersection.
 After stopping, you may turn right against the solid red light if the way is clear and no sign prohibits the turn.
 The same usually applies when turning left from a one-way street onto another one-way street.

 (a) A driver facing a steady circular red signal alone shall stop at a marked limit line, but if none, before entering the crosswalk on the near side of the intersection or, if none, then before entering the intersection, and shall remain stopped until an indication to proceed is shown, except as provided in subdivision (b).